garybgenett/gary-os/README.md

   4. Add necessary partition information to `/etc/fstab`, remembering an entry for `/boot` if using a separate partition from #2 above.
      * e.g. `vi /mnt/etc/fstab`
-  5. Update and install Grub, to make the new installation bootable.
+  5. Update and install GRUB, to make the new installation bootable.
      * e.g. `for FILE in dev proc sys ; do mount --bind /${FILE} /mnt/${FILE} ; done`
      * e.g. `chroot /mnt grub-install /dev/sda`
      * e.g. `chroot /mnt boot-update`